Maimonides: Physician

 With the loss of the family funds tied up in David's business venture, Maimonides assumed the vocation of physician, for which he was to become famous.
-He had trained in medicine in both Córdoba and in Fez.
-Gaining widespread recognition, he was appointed court physician to al-Qadi al-Fadil, the chief secretary to Sultan Saladin, then to Saladin himself; after whose death he remained a physician to the Ayyubid dynasty.
+He had trained in medicine in both Spain and in Fez.
+Gaining widespread recognition, he was appointed court physician to Qadi al-Fadil, the chief secretary to Sultan Saladin, then to Saladin himself; after whose death he remained a physician to the Ayyubid dynasty.